-Major incidents must be referred to the Head of School in the first instance.
+Major incidents must be referred to the Assistant Head or Head of School in the first instance.
 In all cases where the behaviour is a significant cause for concern and has been referred to SLT, pupils will move onto the Graduated Behaviour Pathway.